karina-klinkeviciute/rainbow-challenge/rainbow/docs/app_structure.md

    2. Streak.
 Calculation of weekly streaks.
 Users get +1 streak each week in a row if they complete at least one challenge and -1 if they don't.
    3. Medal.
 Medals are connected to streaks.
 Users receive medals after they complete 10, 20, 30, 40 streaks.
    4. Prize.
 Prizes are shown in the Prize "shop" and can be claimed by users.
 Users earn Rainbows by completing challenges and later can exchange those Rainbows into prizes.
-5. Quiz.
-It's a type of challenge but for its complexity and also because its potential to be used as a single app, it has been moved to a separate django app.
 6. Messaging.
 Messaging will only be happening between a user and admins, not between users.
 The same system will also be used for in-app notifications.

 ## Challenges